about me.

 open to all levels.

-• energetic and invigorating practice which has its roots from Ashtanga vinyasa. opportunity to try advanced postures such as arm balances and inversions but modifications will be given if that isn’t your thing. linking breath and movement, this dynamic class will leave you energised and grounded.
+• energetic and invigorating practice which has its roots from ashtanga vinyasa. opportunity to try advanced postures such as arm balances and inversions but modifications will be given if that isn’t your thing. linking breath and movement, this dynamic class will leave you energised and grounded.

 open to all levels though some experience is recommended.